SUST-reynole/SGUNet/readme.md

-# A Shape Guided Ultralight Network for Biomedical Image Segmentation
+# Shape Guided Ultralight Network for Medical Image Segmentation

 1. **"ultralight_conv.py"** is our proposed plug-and-play ultra-light convolution.
 2. **"SGU_Net.py"** is our proposed SGU-Net.